DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 21: "Netflix is dangerous.
 I saw they added a lot of shoes." -OhayoLiz: (06-May-22)
 * 22: "What did the show salesman say to the centipede?
 I'm going to need to measure the size of your foot, your foot, your foot, your foot......." -Ironmania2003: (06-May-22)
 * 23: "I literally am looking at some Lindor chocolate right now" -DeviCat (07-May-22)
+* 24: "if you stay mad while looking at cute pets, I can’t trust you lol" -MeganClaraDraws: (10-May-22)

 There may be quotes newer than these that have yet to be collected.